 How To Cook and Eat An Artichoke

 Have you looked at this alien vegetable in the grocery store and wondered How to Cook and Eat An Artichoke?
 Many people have and then just pass it right by because of its mystic.
+This spring veggie we are lucky enough to see almost year round.

 It is a different vegetable and one that does take some know how, to crack into.
 I first learned how to cook artichokes from my girlfriend Maureen.
 I loved them instantly and then turned my hubby and eventually our daughter on to them.
 Amber adores them and anytime she can she wants me to buy them.